Article Overview: Things to Do in Crater Lake National Park

 In addition, the park offers ranger-led stargazing programs, where visitors can learn about the stars and planets and use telescopes to get a closer look at the night sky.
 In 2019, more than 5,000 people participated in these programs.

 One of the best places to stargaze at Crater Lake National Park is at the Sinnott Memorial Overlook, which offers panoramic views of the lake and the surrounding landscape.
-The overlook is also a popular spot for sunset and sunrise viewing, as well as for photography.

 Another great spot for stargazing is at the Rim Village Visitor Center, where visitors can use the park’s telescopes and binoculars to get a closer look at the night sky.